8 Of The Best Uses Of Red Thyme Essential Oil

-Essential oil from thyme has antiseptic properties because about 20 to 54 percent of its components is thymol.
-This is why you find thyme oil in many brands of toothpaste and mouthwashes.
+The essential oil from thyme has antiseptic properties because about 20 to 54 percent of its component is thymol.
+This is why you find thyme oil in many brands of toothpaste and mouthwash.
 It provides protection against cavities and plaque on your teeth, and it kills harmful bacteria and infections in your mouth.
 Thymol is also a fungicide and is often used in antifungal creams and hand sanitizers.

 There are more than 300 varieties of thyme with distinct chemotypes, and they can thrive in a wide range of soil, environment, and climates.
-The various types of thyme plant might look similar on the outside, but their chemical properties and individual health benefits are entirely different.
-Thyme essential oil's main components are alpha-pinene, alpha-thujone, alpha-terpinene, beta-pinene, beta-caryophyllene, borneol, carvacrol, camphene, Linalool, para-cymene, and thymol.
+The various types of thyme plants might look similar on the outside, but their chemical properties and specific health benefits are entirely different.
+Thyme essential oil's main components are alpha-pinene, alpha-thujone, alpha-terpinene, beta-pinene, beta-caryophyllene, borneol, carvacrol, camphene, linalool, para-cymene, and thymol.
 Thyme essential oil has a robust and deep fragrance that is warm and spicy.

 Alleviates Anxiety And Stress

 Anxiety can be triggered by many things.
 It can be treated by many drugs on the market; however, there is always a risk of developing an addiction.
 On the other hand, red thyme essential oil is a natural way to cure anxiety.

 Oil from thyme is best known for its effectiveness in relieving stress, and it is used widely in aromatherapy.
-If you massage some diluted oil onto your temples, neck, or chest, or if you breathe in its aroma, you can relieve your stress.
-Your anxiety will subside, your mood will become more positive, making you feel more energetic.
+If you massage some diluted oil onto your temples, neck, or chest, or you breathe in its aroma, you can relieve your stress.
+Your anxiety will subside, and your mood will become more positive, making you feel more energetic.

 Treats And Relieves A Nagging Cough